tayoky/ceanos/README.md

   > CeanOS is a UNIX-like operating system .
 The goal is to create a lightweight, efficient OS with a custom kernel and a user-friendly interface.
 This project is built with C and assembly using no standard libraries .

 <br>
+##github action branch
+this branch is only used for deploy with github action you should go back to master if you want to see the latetest source code

 ![image](res/screenshot.png)